 Enhance data entry with the AutoDropdown and AutoComplete properties.
-As the end-user types into a cell, a dropdown can display and auto fill the edit portion with a matched entry; just like in Excel.
+As the end user types into a cell, a drop-down box can display and auto fill the edit portion with a matched entry; just like in Excel.

 Use in-cell objects for better data display and editing in the grid, including comboboxes, buttons, check boxes, and radio buttons.
 If the number of allowable values for a column is relatively small, consider a radio button presentation.
 A default value item can be declared that will be selected when the underlying value does not match an available value.

 True DBGrid offers a wide variety of built-in controls that enable you to implement virtually any kind of drop-down cell editing interface.
 Display value options in the built-in combo box which includes sorting and value translation.
 Or use the separate multicolumn control, C1TrueDBDropDown, to display a data-bound drop down list of items in any column.

 Apply different styles to individual cells depending upon their contents.
 For example, show negative numbers in red, or fields containing a particular substring in bold.